-If the vehicle is plugged in and vehicle power is on, the CSI will be on solid green.
-The same is true during a remote start if the vehicle is plugged in.
+If the vehicle is plugged in and vehicle power is on, the CSI will flash or will be solid green, depending on the charge level.
+This also happens during a remote start if the vehicle is plugged in.

 If the vehicle is plugged in and the CSI is off, a total utility interruption using OnStar or a charging fault has been detected.
-See Utility Interruption of Charging on page 9-51 or "Charge Cord Status Indicators" in the charge cord user guide.
+See Utility Interruption of Charging ⋄ 228 or "Charge Cord Status Indicators" in Charge Cord ⋄ 222.